 How Electricity Gets To Your Home Or Business In Perth

+Have you ever wondered how electricity gets into your business site?
 We probably are more dependent on electricity than we think.
 Whenever you need it, it’s always there.
 You use it to charge your phone or to turn on your AC.
 Electricity keeps us alive day after day.
-From boiling water for our morning tea or coffee to have a warm shower late at night after work.
-Has it ever popped up in your mind how exactly electricity is delivered to our homes or companies?
+From boiling water for our morning tea or coffee to having a warm shower late at night after work.
+Has it ever popped into your mind how exactly electricity is delivered to our homes or companies?

 The Steps Of How Electricity Is Delivered To Our Homes Or Businesses

 In a simple explanation, the power stations produce electricity for us.
 The electricity then passes through massive network transmission lines that take it to substations.
 Lastly, distribution lines transport electricity from the substations to households, companies, and other buildings.

 Here is the rigid and detailed process on how electricity gets to your house or business.

 1. The Power Station

 Power stations are the places that generate electricity.
 These power stations are massive and are usually located near energy sources.
 The Energy Sources are coal mines, natural gas production plants, or hydro-electric plants.
 Once the power is generated, the energy will be distributed from where it is to where the consumers are located, which is typically in cities and major towns – that is where the network grid comes in.